natgo/wt-wiki-scraper/wikitext-transpiled/ground/AuF1.md

 === Mobility ===
 {{Specs-Tank-Mobility}}
 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->
 The AuF1 is a fast tank for its battle rating, based on the AMX-30 chassis.
 It has a great reverse gearbox that helps it escape from danger, and it can use smoke grenades to cover its retreat.
-However, it is not as fast as light tanks, and it does not accelerate as well as a [[Leopard (Family)|Leopard]] or [[STB-1]].
+However, it is not as fast as light tanks, and it does not accelerate as well as a [[Leopard 1 (Family)|Leopard I]] or [[STB-1]].
 Therefore, it is not a good idea to rush to capture points at the beginning of the map.

 {{tankMobility|abMinHp=1,022|rbMinHp=637}}